jlaamanen/signally/README.md

 addListener(event: string, callback: (...messages: string[]) => void)
 ```

 Adds a listener for given event name.
-When an event with given name is received, the callback is invoked with the messages.
+When an event with given name is received, the callback is invoked with the messages as arguments.

 Example:
 ```ts